pierrebeaucamp/athena/pages/trying-to-demystify-K-Q-KDB.md

 ## Da·ta·base

 K and Q have a second selling point besides being a somewhat fast LISP-like language.
-A database called KDB or KDB+, advertised as "the world’s fastest time series database".
+A database called KDB or KDB+ advertised as "the world’s fastest time series database".

 Again, I'm apparently not allowed to comment on the _actual_ performance of this technology, but I can describe its design, as this is already public
 information:

-First of all, KDB is not really a product on it's own.
-What is called "KDB" is just a map / dictonary in Q/K. Nothing more and nothing less.
-Now, having a dictonary in Q is enormously powerful and I don't want to take away from that.
-Querying for data in M-Expressions, with all the Q and K functionality at hand is amazing.
-However, it is "just" an internal datastructure.
-There is no built-in persistance, sharding, fail-over or even concurrency methods.
-It is fast because it's simple and because it's realised in a simple and relatively fast language to begin with.
-However it is certainly not magic.
+First of all, KDB is not really a product on its own.
+What is called "KDB" is just a map/dictionary in Q/K. Nothing more and nothing less.
+Now, having a dictionary in Q is enormously powerful and I don't want to take away from that.
+Querying for data in M-expressions, with all the Q and K functionality at hand is amazing.
+However, it is "just" an internal data-structure.
+There is no built-in persistence, sharding, fail-over or even concurrency methods.
+It is fast because it's simple and because it's realized in a simple and relatively fast language, to begin with.
+However, it is certainly not magic.

 Let's look at the benchmark published by another author:
 [http://tech.marksblogg.com/benchmarks.html](http://tech.marksblogg.com/benchmarks.html)
 With enough processing power, it is not hard to beat KDB+.
-However what truely stands out is how little KDB+ requires and how "easy" it is to use.
+However what truly stands out is how little KDB+ requires and how "easy" it is to use.
 And to me, this is far more respectable than having the fastest benchmarks out there.

 ## K/Q/KDB+ demystified?

-I hope I could demenstrate some advantages and disadvantages about K & Q. I'm certainly still new to this technology, but I think this overview is good enough to build a picture of this technology.
+I hope I could demonstrate some advantages and disadvantages of K & Q. I'm certainly still new to this technology, but I think this overview is good enough to build a picture of this technology.

-I started this jouney with a lot of respect for languages of the APL families.
+I started this journey with a lot of respect for languages of the APL families.
-I definetly still have the same amount of respect for K/Q, albeit for different reasons.
+I definitely still have the same amount of respect for K/Q, albeit for different reasons.
 I expected a terse, hard to learn golfing language which was faster than pretty much everything out there because it probably relies on a ton of hacks.
 What I found was a foreign, but yet familiar language with above average performance in its class.
-And the sobering realization that there is no magic under the hood, but just a simple and small language with the right influences is actually increasing the likelyhood of me using it in the future.
+And the sobering realization that there is no magic under the hood, but just a simple and small language with the right influences is actually increasing the likelihood of me using it in the future.

 So in the end, don't be afraid of K & Q. It's amazing that this piece of technology prevailed all these years while the largest part of software